bright/new-www/content/blog/top-7-trends-in-healthtech-to-watch-in-2024.md

 This allows for early intervention and treatment, potentially **preventing more serious health issues such as cardiovascular diseases which are a leading cause of death globally**.
 In 2015, [17.7 million people died from cardiovascular diseases worldwide](https://www.bayer.com/en/pharma/economic-and-societal-impact-cardiovascular-disease).
 By the year 2030, this number is projected to rise to 22 million.
 Can we fight these predictions without AI?

-## IoT and wearables for (truly) continuous remote patient monitoring
+## IoT and wearables for (truly) continuous remote patient monitoring and biohacking

 IoT and wearables in healthcare are nothing new, but their potential has not yet been fully realized. **The focus for 2024 should be on wearable health monitoring devices that can track patients' vital signs 24 hours a day** and on implementing these technologies more broadly.